FEATURED

 Fall 2022

 Losing her wasn’t just painful — it became the lens through which I saw everything.
 I took the loss as catastrophic to my life and health, so I did what anyone looking for meaning in chaos might do: I unraveled.
 Psychedelics.
-A vase on my patio was filled with browned cigarette butts, and my bedroom was tainted with a permanent Tuscan Leather smell.
+A vase on my patio was filled with browned cigarette butts, and my bedroom was tainted with a permanent Tuscan leather smell.
 The white textured wallpaper turned beige over time, a physical map of my decay.
 I didn’t just let it happen — I wanted this.

 My life felt too easy, too untouched by struggle.
 So, I manufactured it.
 I told myself it was for art, a story worth writing.
 My plan?
 Trash my self-preservation, mine the wreckage for material, and spin it into a script.
 I’d sell it, find success, and magically discover solace.
 That was the lie I clung to.

 But no script was ever written.
-There were fragments, ideas, a few stray words.
+There were fragments, ideas, and a few stray words.
 The rest was swallowed by depression and psychosis.
 My plan was built on no safety nets and no “what ifs.”
 Just freefall.
 I dove headfirst into destruction, certain it was the only path to salvation.
 My pain would be my muse, my turmoil the fuel for my fire.

 Instead, I romanticized ruin.
 Every bender, every reckless decision, became another rung on the ladder to greatness — or so I told myself.
 Stupidity.
 Naivety.
 Delusion.
 I drank them all like truth serum.
 I believed chaos could be neatly packaged, sold, and stamped as brilliance.